discord-jda/JDA/README.md

 More can be found in our github organization: [JDA-Applications](https://github.com/JDA-Applications)

 ## Contributing to JDA
-If you want to contribute to JDA, make sure to base your branch off of our master branch (or a feature-branch) and create your PR into that **same** branch. **We will be rejecting any PRs between branches!**
+If you want to contribute to JDA, make sure to base your branch off of our **development** branch (or a feature-branch) and create your PR into that **same** branch. **We will be rejecting any PRs between branches or into release branches!**

 It is also highly recommended to get in touch with the Devs before opening Pull Requests (either through an issue or the Discord servers mentioned above).<br>
 It is very possible that your change might already be in development or you missed something.